1jour1vin

 Nose

-Delicate yet robust bouquet of small black fruits, leather, and tertiary aromas
+A delicate yet robust bouquet of small black berries, leather, and tertiary aromas

-Medium-bodied, lively and taut, fine tannins, slightly tart finish
+Medium-bodied, lively and taut, with delicate tannins and a slightly tart finish

 Serve